 Quote on faith by Watchman Nee

-I’ve learned, in my ongoing fight against fear, I won’t experience the peace of Christ in my own strength.
+As someone with a long history of anxiety, I’ve learned I can’t experience lasting peace in my own strength.
 I can’t take my anxious, and often snowballing, thoughts captive (2 Cor.
 10:5) without supernatural help.
-But I’ve also learned, I can live in the victory of Christ, during my most hectic and uncertain moments included, if I’ll actively and consistently pursue Him.
-When my world feels chaotic and like I’m being whipped about in a never-ending cyclone, I prayed for reprieve, yes, but even more so, I prayed against the storm raging within me.
+But I’ve also found, each day, I can live more fully in the victory of Christ, during my most hectic and uncertain moments, included, when I actively and consistently pursue Him.
+When my world feels chaotic and like I’m being whipped about in a never-ending cyclone, I prayed for reprieve from difficult circumstances, yes, but even more so, I prayed against the storm raging within me.
 That was when I began taking my greatest steps toward freedom.

-Soon, one thought dominated my thinking: what was or wasn’t making me sick.
-Bit by bit, one handwashing at a time, germaphobia developed.
-Eventually, I became completely enslaved to my fear.
-But then one day, as I was walking to the laundry room, a realization silenced my normally loud brain: This is not how God wants me to live.
+then one day, as I was walking to the laundry room, a realization silenced my normally loud brain: This is not how God wants me to live.
 He promised me freedom.

-And I knew, with the certainty that can only come from the Holy Spirit, that the same God who called me to live in freedom would give me the tools to do so.
+I knew, with the certainty that can only come from the Holy Spirit, that the same God who called me to live in freedom would give me the tools to do so.

 Quote pulled from post on decorative background.

-That was my call to action moment, where I sensed God challenging me to make a choice.
-I could remain stuck in my gunk, slipping further and further into fear.
-Or I could follow His lead, however He led, in this battle for freedom.
 Praise God, and by His grace alone, I chose the latter and began actively, persistently, and consistently praying against my fear.
 Every time I felt that knot in my gut, I paused to seek God’s help and His strength.
 I asked Him to break the power my fear had over me, which at the time felt insurmountable, and in its place, to flood my soul with peace.

 I was following the biblical example of the father who began in fear and anguish, but received that which he desperately sought.
 We read his story in Mark chapter 9, which we discussed in relation to praying versus arguing, a couple months ago.
 To refresh your memory, Scripture tells us, one day Jesus took Peter, James, and John up onto a mountain where He revealed to them His glory in an unforgettable, awe-inspiring way.